 In public service he’s been elected as an inner city council leader and London Assembly member.
-Today he is treasurer of the New Economics Foundation, a trustee of The Restart Project – a social enterprise empowering people to use their electronics longer in order to reduce waste – and an adviser to Green Alliance.
-He is also co-chair of a group developing policy for a 21st century economy for the Liberal Democrats.
+Today he is treasurer of the New Economics Foundation, a trustee of the Institute of Business Ethics and chairs The Restart Project – a social enterprise empowering people to use their electronics longer in order to reduce waste.
+He’s also an occasional adviser to Green Alliance.
+For the LibDems, he’s currently co-chairing a group developing policy for a 21st century economy.

 In 1991, Mike created Corporate Citizenship Briefing, the leading journal for business managers on social responsibility and sustainability.
 Corporate Citizenship Briefing now forms the online media arm of Corporate Citizenship and distributes daily news and analysis on sustainable and responsible business, with a subscriber list of over 5000.

 In public life, Mike was elected to the GLC/ILEA in 1985 and then represented Prince’s Ward on Lambeth Council from 1990 to 2002, where he was joint council leader for four years.
 He then served as an elected member of the London Assembly from 2002 to 2012, also leading the Liberal Democrat group.
 He was appointed by Mayor Livingstone and reappointed by Mayor Johnson to the London Sustainable Development Commission.
 He chaired the Assembly’s Economic and Social Development Committee, and was also a member of the Commission for Racial Equality London board.